Our Studio with Frank Korb: Safety in the Studio

 Here are the 8th Grade Sculpture semester Lesson Plans for you to see what our day will look like.

-We are beginning in the digital studio and working in iMovie now to put it all together.
+We are ending the time in the digital studio and working in iMovie now to put it all together.
 3 days of studio time to make the move – add credits (opening and closing), music, sound effects and all that!
 Maybe a few transitions too!
 How many photos did you make?
 385?
 56?
 Lots of work to do here folks!

 What do you know about claymation and stop motion photography?
 This is going to be a GREAT time to spend working with a team and building a COOL video from the ground up!